Hi friends! With season 13 and the Lord of Hatred update, we are setting this build to Legacy and archiving it. Ravens still is not quite that

 Heir of Perdition is a strong multiplier with even stronger Gear Affixes.
 The Critical Strike and Lucky Hit chance both boost our chance for Pack Leader Resets.

-Shroud of False Death like for all builds, the +1 to all Skill Passives is powerful.
+Shroud of False Death, like for all builds, the +1 to all Skill Passives is powerful and the All Stats fills in many paragon secondary rare node bonuses.

 Gems and Runewords